How Biased are Your Features?: Computing Fairness Influence Functions with Global Sensitivity Analysis: Empirical Performance Analysis

-\textbf{Fairness affirmative/punitive actions.} Continuing on the experiment in Figure~\ref{fig:individual_vs_intersectional_influence}, we evaluate the effect of fairness attack and enhancing algorithms on FIFs for COMPAS dataset in Figure~\ref{fig:affirmative_punitive_actions}.
-In Figure~\ref{fig:individual_vs_intersectional_influence}, statistical parity of the classifier is $ 0.17 $.
-Applying a data poisoning fairness attack~\citep{solans2020poisoning} increases statistical parity to $ 0.5 $ and the data reweighing-based fairness-enhancing algorithm~\citep{kamiran2012data} decreases it to $ 0.15$.
-We observe that in both cases, there are a subset of features decreasing bias while another subset of features increasing it, e.g. `age' vs.\ `priors count'.
-Figure~\ref{fig:fairness_attack} suggests that the attack algorithm would be more successful if it could hide the influence of `age' of a person in receiving discriminating prediction for re-offending crimes.
-Figure~\ref{fig:fairness_repair} suggests that the fairness enhancing algorithm can improve by ameliorating the effect of `priors count' further.
-Thus, \textit{{\framework} provides a dissecting tool to undertake necessary steps to improve or worsen fairness of the classifier.}
+\paragraph{Quantifying Impacts of Affirmative/Punitive Actions.} Continuing on the experiment in Figure~\ref{fig:fif_illustration_compas}, we evaluate the effect of fairness attack and enhancing algorithms on FIFs on COMPAS dataset in Figure~\ref{fig:affirmative_punitive_actions}.
+Without applying any fairness algorithm, the statistical parity of the classifier is $ 0.174 $.
+Applying a data poisoning fairness attack~\citep{solans2020poisoning} increases statistical parity to $ 0.502 $ (approximated as $ 0.418 $ in Figure~\ref{fig:fairness_attack}), whereas a fairness-enhancing algorithm based on data reweighing~\citep{kamiran2012data} decreases statistical parity to $ 0.151 $ (approximated as $ 0.135 $ in Figure~\ref{fig:fairness_repair}).
+In Figure~\ref{fig:fairness_attack}, the attack algorithm would be more successful if it could hide the influence of features with positive FIFs, such as priors count and the intersectional effects of age and c-charge degree with sex.
+In contrast, in Figure~\ref{fig:fairness_repair}, the fairness enhancing algorithm can improve by further ameliorating the effect features with negative FIFs, such as priors count.
+Thus, \textit{{\framework} demonstrates the potential as a dissecting tool to undertake necessary steps to improve or worsen fairness of a classifier.}